 - Trout are absent in 2019.
-The site long-term mean is 18 grams / 100 m2 - Trout biomass estimates are based on low numbers of trout caught at the site in the 5 surveys where they are recorded: 2011.
+The site long-term mean is 18 grams / 100 m - Trout biomass estimates are based on low numbers of trout caught at the site in the 5 surveys where they are recorded: 2011.
 2013, 2014, 2016 & 2017 (8 fish in total).

 The number of species recorded from this site (7) in 2019 (see table 5) is the lowest recorded from the 17 surveys.
 The absence of indicator species (trout, bullhead, lamprey, stickleback & stone loach) in 2019 suggests a lack of cover and habitat availability for them, leading to increased predation and reduced recruitment.
-Bullhead and stone loach number have declined since 2003.
+Bullhead and stone loach numbers have declined since 2003.
 Stone loach have been absent from the capture records for the last 7 surveys; bullhead for the last 3.

-The abundant signal crayfish population observed at this site could be acting as ecosystem engineers and interspecies competitors, affecting substrate composition and habitat availability.

-The fine silts and sands washed from collapsed riverbank material, mentioned previously, and the moderate flow regime leads to the effective smothering of cobbles and gravels alike.
-Both necessary habitats for bullhead and stone loach.
+The abundant signal crayfish population observed at this site could be acting as ecosystem engineers and interspecies competitors, affecting substrate composition and habitat and prey availability.
+The fine silts and sands washed from collapsed riverbank material, mentioned previously, and the moderate flow regime leads to the effective smothering of cobbles and gravels alike; both necessary habitats for bullhead and stone loach.
 In addition, it is likely the large crayfish present would commandeer any uncovered cobbles again preventing their use by stone loach or bullhead.
+Their presence is also likely to be affecting the key species reported here, such as roach.